tamberg/zephyr-workshop/README.md

 ### Prerequisites
 Participants will need a laptop with MacOS, Windows or Linux, and a data-enabled USB-C cable, if available.
 IoT hardware including sensors is available on loan.

 The workshop requires a Wi-Fi network that is accessible without a portal.
-If there is no such network in the building, personal smartphones can be used as hotspots.
+Alternatively, a personal smartphone can be used as a hotspot.

 ## Introduction
 Video: [Introduction to Zephyr](https://www.youtube.com/watch?v=4m0DPV6-GCs&list=PLzRQULb6-ipG39tVb-DEkIoSS5wQlbK6i&index=31) by [@TheaClay](https://twitter.com/TheaClay)